-In June 2010, the Company adopted stock ownership guidelines to further align the interests of the Company's named executive officers and directors with the interests of its stockholders.
+In June 2010, the Compensation Committee adopted stock ownership guidelines to further align the interests of the Company's named executive officers and directors with the interests of its stockholders.
+In May 2012, the Committee approved revised stock ownership guidelines to increase the number of shares required to be owned by named executive officers and non-employee directors.
+Under the revised stock ownership guidelines, our Chief Executive Officer is to accumulate three times his annual base salary in Company stock, other named executive officers are to accumulate one times their annual base salary in Company stock and non-employee directors are to accumulate three times their annual board retainer in Company stock, in each case over a five year period.
 Please see "Board of Directors - Executive Officer and Director Stock Ownership Guidelines" above for more information.

-Clawback Provision
+Clawback Policy

-In connection with the approval of the fiscal year 2011 annual cash incentive plan in May 2010, the Compensation Committee adopted a clawback provision that enables the Company to recoup payments under the annual cash incentive plan to the extent that payments were based on incorrect financial results that require a restatement of the Company's financial statements from senior level employees whose fraud or misconduct was a material contributing factor to the financial restatement.
+The Company maintains a clawback policy that enables the Company to recoup payments under the annual cash incentive plan to the extent that payments were based on incorrect financial results that require a restatement of the Company's financial statements from senior level employees whose fraud or misconduct was a material contributing factor to the financial restatement.